Alaafin: EFCC invites kingmakers for questioning

 Meanwhile, a virile report alleged that the anti-graft agency apprehended the kingmakers over bribery allegations.

-The report added that the EFCC summoned the Oyo kingmakers following a petition by one of the candidates aspiring for the vacant stool.
+The report added that the EFCC summoned the Oyo kingmakers following a petition by one of the candidates aspiring to the vacant stool.

-According to the report, credible sources in the anti-graft identified the kingmakers invited as Basorun of Oyo town, High Chief Yusuf Ayoola; Agbaakin of Oyo town, High Chief Asimiyu Atanda; Samu of Oyo town, High Chief Lamidi Oyewale; Lagunna of Oyo town, High Wakilu Oyedepo; and Akinniku of Oyo town.

-The report said it was gathered that the petitioner alleged that the kingmakers collected bribes running into millions of naira to favour a particular candidate, hence the decision of the EFCC to summon the kingmakers for questioning.

 Disclaimer